 - 9.1 Assessment to determine the presence of the attributes consistent with High Conservation Value Forests will be completed, appropriate to scale and intensity of forest management. - 9.1.1 FMEs shall have conducted an assessment to identify HCVs.
-Such an assessment should include: - 9.1.1.1 Consultation with conservation databases and maps; - 9.1.1.2 Consideration of primary or secondary data collected during forest inventories on the designated forest area by FME staff, consultants or advisors; - 9.1.1.3 Interviews with environmental/biological specialists indigenous/local communities, and scientific experts, etc.; - 9.1.1.4 Documentation of threats to HCVs; and, - 9.1.1.5 If threats to HCVs or HCVF exist, identification of actions to address the threats. - 9.1.2 For large operations, FME shall: - 9.1.2.1 Produce written HCVF assessment(s) identifying HCVs or HCVF and proposing strategies to ensure their protection; and, - 9.1.2.2 Conduct credible, independent, technically qualified review of the HCVF assessment and related recommendations to address HCV threats and protection; and, - 9.1.2.3 Demonstrate that credible actions are being taken to address HCV/HCVF protection and/or threat reduction. - 9.1.3 Applicable to SLIMF FMEs only: (note: above indicators do not apply) Consultations shall have occurred with environmental stakeholders, government or scientists to identify HCVs and/or HCVF.
+Such an assessment should include: - Consultation with conservation databases and maps; - Consideration of primary or secondary data collected during forest inventories on the designated forest area by FME staff, consultants or advisors; - Interviews with environmental/biological specialists indigenous/local communities, and scientific experts, etc.; - Documentation of threats to HCVs; and, - If threats to HCVs or HCVF exist, identification of actions to address the threats. - 9.1.2 For large operations, FME shall: - Produce written HCVF assessment(s) that identify(ies) HCVs or HCVF and proposes strategies to ensure their protection; and, - Conduct credible, independent, technically qualified review of the HCVF assessment and related recommendations to address HCV threats and protection; and, - Demonstrate that credible actions are being taken to address HCV/HCVF protection and/or threat reduction. - 9.1.3 Applicable to SLIMF FMEs only: (note: above indicators do not apply) Consultations shall have occurred with environmental stakeholders, government or scientists to identify HCVs and/or HCVF.
 If HCVs or HCVF are present, FME shall take all reasonable steps to protect these values and/or reduce threats. - 9.2 The consultative portion of the certification process must place emphasis on the identified conservation attributes, and options for the maintenance thereof. - 9.2.1 FME consultations with stakeholders shall clearly outline identified conservation attributes as well as proposed strategies for their maintenance or threat reduction. - 9.2.2 For large operations, the stakeholder consultation for HCVF strategy development, and actions taken in response to such consultation, shall be documented. - 9.3 The management plan shall include and implement specific measures that ensure the maintenance and/or enhancement of the applicable conservation attributes consistent with the precautionary approach.
-These measures shall be specifically included in the publicly available management plan summary. - 9.3.1 If HCVF or HCVs are present, planning documents shall provide site-specific information which

-- describes the measures taken to protect or restore such values. - 9.3.2 Measures to protect HCVF values shall be available in public documents or in the FME management plan summary. - 9.4 Annual monitoring shall be conducted to assess the effectiveness of the measures employed to maintain or enhance the applicable conservation attributes. - 9.4.1 A system for continuous monitoring of HCVF values shall be incorporated into the FME's planning, monitoring and reporting procedures.
+These measures shall be specifically included in the publicly available management plan summary. - 9.3.1 If HCVF or HCVs are present, planning documents shall provide site-specific information which describes the measures taken to protect or restore such values. - 9.3.2 Measures to protect HCVF values shall be available in public documents or in the FME management plan summary. - 9.4 Annual monitoring shall be conducted to assess the effectiveness of the measures employed to maintain or enhance the applicable conservation attributes. - 9.4.1 A system for continuous monitoring of HCVF values shall be incorporated into the FME's planning, monitoring and reporting procedures.